westlicht/performer/_pages/manual/index.md

 <h3 id="concepts-scale">Scale</h3>

-In contrast to many other sequencers that directly operate on chromatic note values, the **PER\|FORMER** sequencer is using the concept of voltage tables.
+In contrast to many other sequencers that directly operate on chromatic note values, the **PER&vert;FORMER** sequencer is using the concept of voltage tables.
 Each note is stored as an index into a voltage table that does not necessarily have a specific musical meaning.
 While offering many of the more commonly used scales in form of presets, the sequencer also provides some scales beyond the typical western chromatic variants, for example a 24 tone equal temperament scale.
 The additional 4 user scales allow for even more experimentation as well as setting up voltage tables to specifically address discrete values of a CV input on another module.
 This allows for example to select a specific sample slot, choose a wavetable or similar applications.

 A global default scale and root note can be specified on the [Project](#pages-project) page which can be overridden for individual sequences in the [Sequence](#pages-sequence) page.
 The user scales can be edited on the [User Scale](#pages-user-scale) page.
 See [Scales](#appendix-scales) appendix for a list of all preset scales.